elliheyes/Polytope-Generation/README.md

 Authors: Per Berglund, Yang-Hui He, Elli Heyes, Edward Hirst, Vishnu Jejjala, Andre Lukas

 Notes:
-- Currently the main function is set to randomly initialise a population, evolve it, extract the terminal states (i.e. reflexive polytopes), reduce the list using the normal form, and then write the reduced list of terminal states to a file.
+- Currently the main function in the gen_poly.c is set to randomly initialise a population, evolve it, extract the terminal states (i.e. reflexive polytopes), reduce the list using the normal form, and then write the reduced list of terminal states to a file.